cBioPortal/cbioportal/docs/Deploying.md

 ## Important

 - Each time you modify any java code, you must recompile and redeploy the WAR file.
-- Each time you modify any properties (see customization options), you must recompile and redeploy the WAR file.
+- Each time you modify any properties (see customization options), you must restart tomcat.
 - Each time you add new data, you must restart tomcat.

 ## Developer Tip